Coinmetro Token Reaches Self Reported Market Cap of $195.23 Million (XCM)

-Coinmetro Token (XCM) traded 0.2% lower against the US dollar during the one day period ending at 10:00 AM ET on September 6th.
-During the last week, Coinmetro Token has traded 1.7% lower against the US dollar.
-Coinmetro Token has a total market cap of $195.23 million and $470.15 worth of Coinmetro Token was traded on exchanges in the last 24 hours.
-One Coinmetro Token token can now be bought for $0.64 or 0.00002515 BTC on exchanges.
+Coinmetro Token (XCM) traded 0.1% higher against the dollar during the 24-hour period ending at 9:00 AM Eastern on September 10th.
+In the last week, Coinmetro Token has traded down 0.8% against the dollar.
+One Coinmetro Token token can now be purchased for approximately $0.64 or 0.00002492 BTC on popular exchanges.
+Coinmetro Token has a total market capitalization of $195.23 million and approximately $373.60 worth of Coinmetro Token was traded on exchanges in the last day.

 - Sourceless (STR) traded flat against the dollar and now trades at $0.0204 or 0.00000072 BTC.